patmendoza330/patmendoza330/README.md

 	3. [Data Wrangling with tidyr and dplyr](https://github.com/patmendoza330/annotationwrangling) - converting and integrating data from multiple sources is often tricky business.
 Luckily there are some great tools available that make this a breeze.
 2. Python
 	1. [Converting files in non-tabular to tabular format](https://github.com/patmendoza330/geneontologyconversion) - Oftentimes, we come across data that isn't in the form that we need to make joins, when that happens, we can convert those using simple python scripts
+	2. [Data Wrangling with pandas and numpy](https://github.com/patmendoza330/annotationwrangling_python) - This is a replica of the above R data wrangling but using python with pandas and numpy in place of tidyr and dplyr
 3. [Misc Python](https://github.com/patmendoza330/miscrna) (in development) - some misc scripts that I used to add in RNA-seq generation.